Handmade Medieval Armour Inspiration featuring a red shield with intricate black designs.

 The Craftsmanship Behind Handmade Medieval Armour

-Creating medieval armour was both a science and an art.
+Creating medieval armour and shields was both a science and an art.
 Blacksmiths and armourers dedicated countless hours to crafting protective gear tailored to individual warriors.

 Every piece was meticulously shaped from materials such as steel and iron.
 Artisans hammered, tempered, and riveted components to form breastplates, gauntlets, and helmets that balanced protection and mobility.